Opening Soon

 What is the Community Gaming Grants - Program Grants?

-The Community Gaming Grants - Program Grants provide up to $250,000 annually to not-for-profit organizations in British Columbia for the delivery of ongoing programs and minor capital projects that address community-identified needs.
-Eligible activities include programs in the areas of arts and culture, sport, environment, human and social services, and public safety.
+Community Gaming Grants Program Grants provide up to $250,000 a year to not-for-profit organizations in British Columbia to support ongoing programs and capital projects that directly benefit communities.
+Eligible activities include sport and the arts, environmental initiatives, and human, social, and public safety services.

 How much funding can be received?

-Community Gaming Grants - Program Grants Funds up to 75% of admissible expenses, capped at $250,000 per project.
+Community Gaming Grants - Program Grants Funds up to $250,000 of admissible expenses.

 What is the deadline to apply?